Site Plan for Driveway Permit

 Does Material Choice Affect Driveway Permit Requirement?

-Material choice may affect the driveway permit requirement, depending on local laws and building codes.
+Material choice may affect the driveway permit requirement, depending on local laws and building codes (this is particularly true for concrete, where separate permits might apply — learn more in our article Do You Need a Permit to Pour Concrete).

 It’s usually tied to soil type, climate, potential erosion, drainage, and other specific features of the state or city.